 Michael experienced real threats on his life and he did his best to stay alive for the sake of the people.
 At the same time, he had a deep peace knowing that his work had meaning and that he was prepared to die if needed.
 It is worth noting that the Chilean people were also loyal to him, advising him on how to stay out of harm’s way, and consoling him in their shared commitment to defeat Pinochet’s bloody dictatorship through following the example of Christ.

-Michael was forced to leave Chile after 25 months and it took him another five years to integrate his experience.
+The Society of Jesus withdrew Michael from Chile after 25 months and it took him another five years to integrate his experience.
 He took solace with the ousting of Pinochet some years later and the election of a female President.
 He spent time in Nicaragua and El Salvador, and he returned to Chile on two occasions.
 His new mission was to promote an integrated theology and spirituality that encompassed the whole person, leading to, for example, a ‘Christian faith that does justice’.

 Today, Dr O’Sullivan passes on such a teaching to his students in Dublin and he writes broadly on authentic interiority, a universal dynamic process of consciousness towards ultimate values one perceives.
 He is the director of the Dublin-based Spirituality Institute for Research & Education (SpIRE) and works internationally in developing and spreading spirituality as an academic discipline.